difference between lok sabha and rajya sabha

 1. Historical Reasons

-• British Influence: India’s system is based on the British model, which also has two houses.
+• British Influence: India’s system is based on the British model, which has two houses.
 This historical influence helped shape India’s Parliament.

 • Federalism: The British experience with federalism in India, where provinces had some autonomy, influenced the decision to have a second house representing the states.